josmar-crwdstffng/angular/aio/content/guide/forms.md

 </div>

-The **Hero Power** select box is also required, but it doesn't need this kind of error handling because the selection box already constrains the selection to valid values.
+The **Hero Power** select box is also required, but it does not need this kind of error handling because the selection box already constrains the selection to valid values.

 To define and show an error message when appropriate, take the following steps.

-1. Extend the `<input>` tag with a template reference variable that you can use to access the input box's Angular control from within the template.
+1. Extend the `<input>` tag with a template reference variable that you can use to access the Angular control of the input box from within the template.
     In the example, the variable is `#name="ngModel"`.

     <div class="alert is-helpful">